Difference operators via GKLO-type homomorphisms: shuffle approach and application to quantum Q-systems: Generalization to the quantum toroidal

 with subalgebras $\ddot{U}^{(N),>}_{q_1,q_2,q_3},\ddot{U}^{>}_{q_1,q_2,q_3}(\gl_1), \ddot{U}^{(N),<}_{q_1,q_2,q_3},\ddot{U}^{<}_{q_1,q_2,q_3}(\gl_1)$ defined in a self-explaining way.

 Consider an $\BN$-graded $\BC$-vector space $\BS=\underset{k\in\BN}{\bigoplus} \BS_{k}$, with the graded components

 We also fix a rational function

-The bilinear \emph{shuffle product} $\star$ on $\BS$ is defined completely analogously to~\eqref{shuffle product}, thus making $\BS$ into an associative unital $\BC$-algebra.
+The bilinear \emph{shuffle product} $\star$ on $\BS$ is defined completely analogously to~\eqref{shuffle product}, thus endowing $\BS$ with a structure of an associative unital $\BC$-algebra.
 As before, we are interested in an $\BN$-graded subspace of $\BS$ defined by the following \emph{wheel conditions}:

 Let $S\subset \BS$ denote the subspace of all such elements $F$, which is easily seen to be $\star$-closed.
 The resulting \emph{shuffle algebra} $\left(S,\star\right)$ is related to $\ddot{U}_{q_1,q_2,q_3}(\gl_1)$ via the following result of~\cite{n1}: